tf-encrypted/tf-encrypted/docs/source/api/protocol/index.rst

 `protocol`
 ===========

-In `tf-encrypted`, a protocol represents a certain type of cryptographic protocol to achieve security.
+In TF Encrypted, a protocol represents a certain type of cryptographic protocol to achieve security.

 The goal is to allow you to easily play with or use different cryptographic methods